spacetelescope/jdaviz/docs/mosviz/plugins.rst

 ---------------

 .. warning::
-    Using the redshift slider with many active spectral lines cause performance issues.
+    Using the redshift slider with many active spectral lines causes performance issues.
-    If reactions to the redshift slider are laggy, try plotting less lines.
+    If the shifting of spectral lines lag behind the slider, try plotting less lines.
     You can deselect lines using, e.g., the "Erase All" button in the line lists UI.

 As in :ref:`Specviz <line-lists>`, the Line Lists Plugin includes a slider to adjust the redshift or radial velocity.
 In Mosviz, this is applied to the current row in the table